valkey-io/valkey-io.github.io/content/blog/2024-12-20-2024-year-of-valkey/index.md

 This seems nearly unbelievable given how much has changed in only a few short months.

 Now, at the end of 2024, Valkey has had both a minor and major release as well as a few patches.
-Valkey 7.2 primarily introduce the project and new name while carrying over the feature set and performance from before the fork.
+Valkey 7.2 primarily introduced the project and new name while carrying over the feature set and performance from before the fork.
 Valkey 8.0 made substantial internal changes, bringing higher performance through multi-threaded I/O, better memory efficiency from a rewritten main dictionary, and more granular visibility into performance and resource usage.
 In 2025, the project is looking toward a future with new functionality and a whole boatload of optimizations in both performance and efficiency.